-If the use case is that the whole slice is to be restricted to a certain area, then there is no need for a per UE differentiation, but if a use case like user buys connectivity for a certain area (and time) then the network slice would span a larger area and whether the UE is allowed to access the slice in an area is based on a per UE differentiation logic.

 As there is a need to finalize stage 2 in Q2 2023, it is proposed to not enable a per UE differentiation in Rel-18.
+There are missing requirements on per UE NS-AoS.

 Editor's note: How to steer the UE to the area of the Location information is FFS.